-New Home Prices Rise in Tampa According to Newest Figures, Sales Drop
+New Home Prices Rise in Tampa According to Latest Figures, Sales Decline

-Out of all housing closings, new home closings represented 6.5%.
-New home closings were 6.7% of overall closings last year.
-After rising year-over-year in March, closings of new and existing homes dropped year-over-year in April.
+Out of all housing closings, new home closings represented 6.4%.
+This is down from the a year earlier when new home closings made up 7.7% of total closings.
+After rising year-over-year in April, closings of new and existing homes slid year-over-year in May.

 Pricing and Mortgage Trends